-1. Trough
+- 1. Trough - 6.
+Remove the coolant reservoir cap.

-- 6. Place a container under the coolant reservoir to collect the used coolant. - Remove the coolant reservoir cap. - 8.
-Disconnect the coolant reservoir hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir.
+7. Disconnect the coolant reservoir hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir.

-- 1. Coolant reservoir hose - 9.
-After draining the coolant, thoroughly flush the cooling system with clean tap water. - Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.
+- 1. Coolant reservoir hose - 8.
+After draining the coolant, thoroughly flush the cooling system with clean tap water. - 9.
+Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.